topshell-language/topshell/README.md

 # TopShell

-*A reactive environment that replaces the terminal.*
+*A purely functional, reactive scripting language.*

 * Asynchronous I/O and reactive streaming with live updates
 * Purely functional scripting with type inference and autocompletion